tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 For more information on the differences between regular and inline editing modes see the Inline Configuration section on this page.

 ## Plugins Configuration

-The plugins configuration option allows you to enable functionality within the editor.
+The `plugins` configuration option allows you to enable functionality within the editor.
 By default, **no** plugins are loaded.

 However, there are several significant TinyMCE plugins that provide key features.
 It is important to not only consider which plugins you wish to include but to also understand how to include them.

 Fortunately this is easy.
-Simply add `plugins` to `tinymce.init()` and provide a comma or space separated string, or an array of strings.
+Add `plugins` to `tinymce.init()` and provide a comma or space separated string, or an array of strings.
 Here's an example:

 ```js
 tinymce.init({